 5. Content Support.
 Client may notify Vendor of any errors or omissions discovered by Client in the Content made available to Client through the Application.
 Upon notification by Client, Vendor will use commercially reasonable efforts to identify and remedy any such errors or omissions with Content that are verified by Vendor within a reasonable period.
 Vendor will regularly update Content in accordance with Vendor’s applicable content update matrix, utilizing Vendor’s ISO 9001 certified process.
 Because Content is sourced from third parties, Vendor does not warrant at any given time that the Content will be up-to-date, accurate, complete, or sufficient to meet Client’s requirements.

 (c) Client Obligations.
-Client acknowledges that Client’s timely satisfaction of the following responsibilities and tasks, if required, is essential to the performance of the Services:
+Client acknowledges that Client’s timely satisfaction of the following responsibilities and tasks, if required, is essential to the performance of the Professional Services:

 (i) Client will make available to Vendor sufficient personnel of Client who are suitably trained in the operation and use of the Computer Systems and Applications.
-This includes designating a Client Coordinator to interface with Vendor during the course of the Services, allocating and engaging additional resources as may be required to assist Vendor in performing the Services, and providing all necessary review and approval of Services performed and items delivered by Vendor (“Deliverable Items”) under a Statement of Work as required hereunder; and
+This includes designating a Client Coordinator to interface with Vendor during the course of the Professional Services, allocating and engaging additional resources as may be required to assist Vendor in performing the Professional Services, and providing all necessary review and approval of Professional Services performed and items delivered by Vendor (“Deliverable Items”) under a Statement of Work as required hereunder; and

-(ii) Client will provide Vendor with reasonable assistance, cooperation and complete and accurate information and data to enable Vendor to perform and satisfy its obligations and the Services hereunder.
+(ii) Client will provide Vendor with reasonable assistance, cooperation and complete and accurate information and data to enable Vendor to perform and satisfy its obligations and the Professional Services hereunder.

 (d) Personnel.
-Vendor will assign employees with suitable qualifications to perform the Services.
-While on Client’s premises, Vendor’s employees will comply with all reasonable security practices and procedures generally prescribed by Client, provided Client provides copies of such practices and procedures to Vendor in advance of performance of the Services.
+Vendor will assign employees with suitable qualifications to perform the Professional Services.
+While on Client’s premises, Vendor’s employees will comply with all reasonable security practices and procedures generally prescribed by Client, provided Client provides copies of such practices and procedures to Vendor in advance of performance of the Professional Services.

 (a) Mutual Warranty.
 Each party represents and warrants that it has the right and authority to enter into these Services Terms and to perform its obligations hereunder.

 (b) Licensed Materials Warranty.
 Vendor warrants that it is the owner or authorized licensee of the Licensed Materials and has the authority to license the Licensed Materials subject to these Services Terms.
-Subject to the provisions and qualifications of these Services Terms, Vendor warrants to Client that the Application is designed to operate in substantial conformance with the functionality expressly described in Vendor’s applicable user manuals made available to its customers.
+Subject to the provisions and qualifications of these Services Terms, Vendor warrants to Client that the Application will operate in substantial conformance with the functionality expressly described in Vendor’s applicable user manuals made available to its customers.

 If a defect is discovered from which it is reasonable to conclude that damage, either personal, property, or economic, may result, the continued use of the suspect Application by Client will constitute an assumption of risk and a bar to any recovery against Vendor.